 Basal cell carcinoma usually develops on sun-exposed parts of your body, especially your head and neck.
-This skin cancer appears less often on the trunk and legs, and basal cell carcinoma can — but rarely — occur on parts of your body usually protected from the sun such as genitals or women's breasts.
+Less often, basal cell carcinoma can develop on parts of your body usually protected from the sun, such as the genitals.

 Basal cell carcinoma appears as a change in the skin, such as a growth or a sore that won't heal.
-These changes in the skin, or lesions, usually have one of the following characteristics:
+These changes in the skin (lesions) usually have one of the following characteristics:

 - A brown, black or blue lesion — or a lesion with dark spots — with a slightly raised, translucent border.

-- A flat, scaly, reddish patch with a raised edge is more common on the back or chest.
+- A flat, scaly patch with a raised edge.
 Over time, these patches can grow quite large.

 When to see a doctor

-Make an appointment with your doctor if you observe changes in the appearance of your skin, such as a new growth, a change in a previous growth or a recurring sore.
+Make an appointment with your health care provider if you observe changes in the appearance of your skin, such as a new growth, a change in a previous growth or a recurring sore.